Foster Care

 Creating a budget might seem overwhelming initially.
 However, it's one of the best ways to ensure your stipend stretches to meet all your child's needs.

 Start by tracking basic expenses like food, clothing, and school supplies for the first few months.
-This will help you understand your typical monthly spending and plan accordingly.
+This will help you understand your typical monthly spending so you can plan accordingly.

 Many experienced foster parents buy in bulk or watch for sales on essential items.
 This helps them save money for special activities or unexpected needs.